mrseidel/book-ics4u-processing-java/README.md

 The programming language used in this textbook is [Processing](http://www.processing.org/), a Java-based language, and [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 All of the examples, exercises, and assignments can be easily modified to work with any other programming language.

+Code samples for this book are on the [Git repository](https://github.com/mrseidel/gitbook-codesamples) associated with this book.

 ####Licensing